Hollisd12/final_project/README.md

 ## Plan

 ### Topic and dataset
-Predict MVP of basketball game
+- Predict MVP of basketball game
-What is the most important statistic which defines who will be the MVP? we’re basically trying to model how the media will vote for players this season Target value for our task will be Share column, between 0-1 this is a task of ranking, try to approach as a regression problem
+- What is the most important statistic which defines who will be the MVP?
+- we’re basically trying to model how the media will vote for players this season
+- Target value for our task will be award share column, between 0-1
+- this is a task of ranking, try to approach as a regression problem

 ### Create a mockup of a machine learning model
 Model: